 Getting down to the nitty-gritty of your ideal client’s problems and how they express them through complaining or frustrations will also help you develop better solutions for the problems they have.
 Also pay attention to the things they ask for help with.
 Then ask yourself, why do they “really” want/need help with this?
 What’s the underlying problem.

-Here’s an example: Ideal design client says “I want a more functional living room” seems pretty straightforward of a problem.
-Digging deeper you might realise what they really mean is “I’ve got so many things that stress and pull me in every direction, I just want a space that doesn’t do that and add to my mental clutter”.
+Here’s an example: Ideal design client says “I want a more functional living room,” seems pretty straightforward of a problem.
+Digging deeper you might realize what they really mean is “I’ve got so many things that stress and pull me in every direction, I just want a space that doesn’t do that and add to my mental clutter."

 When you get to know more of the language they use, it can also be used for keywords.
 We’re not talking about using industry jargon keywords, but rather the way they think about a topic, and the words they use to express the issue, and the questions they would type into Google.
 Knowing this will help you craft more effective headlines that will help your audience find you, because you’ll be speaking in their searching terms.